Management and Restoration of Aquatic Ecosystems: BS

 Ranked third nationally in research productivity in aquatic sciences, the department deploys experiential learning opportunities through field trips to local rivers, streams, and lakes where students can gain hands-on experience within the environments they study.
 Watershed scientists work throughout the nation, as well as in other developed and developing countries, with the goal of understanding, managing, and restoring water supplies, water quality, and ecosystem health.

-With a degree in watershed and earth systems, students may pursue the following careers:
+With a degree in management and restoration of aquatic ecosystems, students may pursue the following careers:

 - Wetlands specialist with federal and state agencies (USDA Forest Service, US Geological Survey, US Fish and Wildlife Service, Bureau of Reclamation, etc.)